 Shipping costs.
 Perhaps you are new to shipping or maybe you have worked in the industry a while.
 Either way, at some point you will have likely experienced a sense of fear when your final invoice arrives and charges you haven’t accounted for appear.
 Understanding the hidden costs of shipping and key factors that influence your final bill, will help you manage your budgeting effectively.

 This hidden costs of shipping guide will help you plan for unexpected charges in shipping.

 Need a quick reference?
-Download our Hidden Cost Breakdown or read on for your ultimate guide below.
+Download our Hidden Cost Chart or read on for your ultimate guide below.

 Duties and GST

 The most crucial charges that must be factored into your shipping are duties and GST.
 These are government taxes that will be passed on to you to cover the cost of importing or exporting your product.
 As a general rule taxes for importers in Australia are charged as follows: